lukewiebe/rss-to-email/readme.md

 Hello!
 This is my first ever Python project.
 It's mostly an excuse to learn Python, but it's also something I want to use.

-This will become an automated daily digest that will email me new articles from my rss feeds.
+This will become an automated daily digest that will email me new articles from my RSS feeds.

 ## Current State

 `test_feed_response.py` is now working.
-It dumps the response from ia.net's rss feed into `samplefeed.xml` so I have sample data to work with.
+It dumps the response from ia.net's RSS feed into `samplefeed.xml` so I have sample data to work with.

 Parsing `Feeds.opml` is working in `script.py`.